About Susan Harris Rimmer

 Sue is from Coonabarabran, NSW.
 She is married to Professor Matthew Rimmer at QUT and mother to Marina and Joshua, and a failed guide dog, May the labrador.

-Employment History: Appointed as Associate Professor to Griffith University Law School in July 2015, awarded an Australian Research Council Future Fellow for her project Are We Trading Women’s Rights in Transitions? to examine the role of gender in diplomatic negotiations 2014-2019 ($653,993).
+She joined Griffith as an Associate Professor in the Law School in July 2015, and then was Deputy Dean (Research).
+She was awarded an Australian Research Council Future Fellow for her project Are We Trading Women’s Rights in Transitions? to examine the role of gender in diplomatic negotiations 2014-2019 ($653,993).

-Sue remains an Adjunct Reader at the Asia-Pacific College of Diplomacy at the Australian National University where she was Director of Studies from 2012 to 2015.
+Sue was the Director of Studies at the Asia-Pacific College of Diplomacy at the Australian National University from 2012 to 2015.
 She is also a Research Associate at the Development Policy Centre in the Crawford School.
-Sue was appointed an Associate Fellow, International Economics at UK think-tank Chatham House (the Royal Institute of International Affairs) in December 2015 for a 3-year term.
+Sue is an Associate Fellow at UK think-tank Chatham House (the Royal Institute of International Affairs) since December 2015.

 Sue held the position of Manager of Advocacy and Development Practice at the Australian Council for International Development (ACFID), the peak body for Australian development non-governmental organisations.
 She has also worked for the UN High Commissioner for Refugees, the National Council of Churches and the research service of the Commonwealth Parliamentary Library.

 - 1984 ‑1990 Trinity Catholic College, Lismore, NSW.
 Humanities Dux.

 - Doctor of Juridical Science award conferred December 2008, Australian National University, 2002 – 2008.